FloofyFlare/Cardano-Loot-box-Smart-Contract/README.md

 # Cardano-Loot-box-Smart-Contract
 A loot box smart contract written in Haskell for the Cardano bockchain
-- MintingPolicyTranscribed.hs is a file that holds a miniting policy from the Plutus Pioneer Program transcribed to the plutus application framework version v2021-12-20
+- MintingPolicyTranscribed.hs is a file that holds a miniting policy and validation script for a randomized nft transaction.